ng-Classic/ng-classic/aio/content/marketing/quick-start.md

         </code-example>

-    1. If you see a version number that's `8.5.0` or later, you're ready to create an Angular app.
+    1. If you see a version number that's `8.5.0` or later, you're ready to create an Angular Classicapp.
         For information about the supported versions of node and npm, see [Prerequisites](guide/setup-local#prerequisites).

     1. If you do not see such a version number, [update `node`][update-node] and try this step again before you continue.

-1. Create a new Angular app.
+1. Create a new Angular Classicapp.
-    1. Create or navigate to the directory into which you want to create your Angular app.
+    1. Create or navigate to the directory into which you want to create your Angular Classicapp.

-    1. Run this command to create your new Angular app.
+    1. Run this command to create your new Angular Classicapp.

         <code-example format="shell" language="shell">